hobo71/wpsso-plm/readme.txt

 = 2.5.5-b.1 =

-(2018/06/13) Add 'acceptsreservations', 'hasMenu', and 'servesCuisine' meta tags for the FoodEstablishment type instead of LocalBusiness.
+(2018/06/13) Add 'acceptsreservations', 'hasMenu', and 'servesCuisine' meta tags only for FoodEstablishment instead of any LocalBusiness.

 = 2.5.4 =